SignPath/website/docs/documentation/trusted-build-systems/azure-devops.md

 * A build was actually performed by an Azure DevOps pipeline, not by some other entity in possession of the API token
 * [Origin metadata](/documentation/origin-verification) is provided by Azure DevOps, not the build script, and can therefore not be forged
-* The artifact is stored as an Azure DevOps pipeline artifact before it is submitted for signing
+* The artifact is stored on the Azure DevOps server before it is submitted for signing

 ## Usage